Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Redis.PublicNetworkAccess.md

 Public access to redis instances can be disabled.
 This ensures secure and private connectivity to redis instances using private endpoints instead.

+Private endpoint is a network interface that connects you privately and securely to Azure Cache for Redis powered by Azure Private Link.

 ## RECOMMENDATION

 Redis cache should disable public network access when public connectivity is not required.